NLaff/Lafferty.co-v2/content/blog/youtube-ads.md

 But despite that, it has been viewed over 4 million times and it has received over 21 million impressions.

-I watch a good amount of Youtube in my spare time.
-If you also watch Youtube, I bet you skip almost all of the ads you watch.
+How often do you skip Youtube ads?
+If you're like me then you skip almost all of them.

 Youtube ads longer than 5 seconds in length can be skipped after that time period.